Scheduled MonumentsEnglandOxford Castle and earlier settlement remains

 What is Oxford Castle and earlier settlement remains?

-Oxford Castle is a Norman castle founded in the late eleventh century, shortly after the Norman Conquest of 1066.
+Oxford Castle is a Norman motte-and-bailey fortress established in the late eleventh century following the conquest of England in 1066.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1007730.

 Who is responsible for protecting Oxford Castle and earlier settlement remains?